top of page

 NAROA SADABA

 Naroa Sadaba was born in Spain.
 She obtained her technical certificate in Industrial Chemical Engineering, as well as her Bachelor's degree in Materials Engineering from the University of the Basque Country (UPV/EHU).
 She then completed her Master's degree in Advanced Materials Engineering at the Faculty of Engineering of Bilbao.
 In 2021 she obtained her international PhD in Materials Engineering and Sustainable Processes through the development of polylactide-based composites for 3D printing with improved properties, radiopacity and biologically active composites for the fabrication of medical devices under the supervision of Dr. Ester Zuza and Dr. Jone Muñoz.
-In 2021 she was awarded a Margarita Salas Fellowship, and is currently at the University of Washington in Seattle, conducting a 3D printing hydrogels project in Dr. Nelson's lab under the direction of Dr. Haritz Sardon.
+In 2021 she was awarded a Margarita Salas Fellowship, and conducted a 3D printing hydrogels project in Dr. Nelson's lab under the direction of Dr. Haritz Sardon.
+Currently, she is working on protein materials in the lab.
 Outside of the lab, she enjoys traveling and reading.

 Graduate Students